maaaaaaam/Random-Quote-Machine/README.md

 * Fetches quotes from a **Microsoft SQL Server** database
 * Allows quote import via a **`.csv` file**
->The app is run on Docker containers
+>The app is run via Docker

 ## Launching: